Arabidopsis-Information-Portal/jcvi-rtpcr-demos/expression_per_gene_tissue_04/README.md

 Expression_per_gene_tissue_04: Pass-through
 ===========================================

-An example of how to configure a straight pass-through API under ADAMA.
+An example of how to configure simple straight pass-through API under ADAMA.
 At present, one passes a GET request (other HTTP verbs will be supported in the future) to the $API/$NS/$SERVICE_$VERSION/search endpoint.
 In a couple days, this will become the /access endpoint.

 Action: Enroll via Gitrepo containing just the metadata.yml file
 ```